eisenhardtj/cs234-group-7/README.md

 ```sql
 quit
 ```
-## Fourth Step
+## Step 4
 Clone the repository into a preferred location using the command:
 ```shell
 git clone https://github.com/eisenhardtj/cs234-group-7.git
 ```

-## Fifth Step
+## Step 5

-You then will then open your terminal, navigate to the path where you cloned the repository, then run the command:
+Open your terminal, navigate to the path where you cloned the repository, then run the command:
 ```shell
 mysql -u project -p < dumpfiles/dump.sql
 ```
-You will be prompted to enter a password enter 'project' case sensitive.
+You will be prompted to enter a password--enter 'project' case sensitive.

-## Sixth Step
+## Step 6

 ### Opening program without jar executable
 After opening the repository, you have to run BasketballTeamRosterGUI.java file to run the program.

 ### Opening program with Roster.jar

-find the Roster.jar file in the project root, and just double click the file to run the program.
+Find the Roster.jar file in the project root, and double click the file to run the program.